evandervecht/winscp/README.md

-# winscp
+# winscp'

-Download and unpacks WinSCP
+Chef cookbook for downloading and installing WinSCP